-My name is Luke LaFreniere and I have been teaching at Prospect Mountain High School for seven years.
+My name is Luke LaFreniere and I have been teaching at Prospect Mountain High School for eight years.
 Although I have taught every class that we offer, my specialty is Algebra.
 I earned my Bachelor’s degree in Mathematics from Saint Joseph’s College of Maine.
 I enjoy spending time with my wife and son, playing a variety of recreational sports from Basketball to Slow Pitch Softball.
 I also enjoy reading Fantasy fiction novels and playing video games.

 Chris MacStravic: Curriculum, Instructional, and Assessment Leader / Department Leader

 The 22-23 school year is Mr. MacStravic’s (he/him/his) 26th year in the classroom and he is excited for the challenges ahead!
 Mr. Mac is the advisor for Student Council and the co-advisor for the Class of 2024.
 Additionally, he has a deep love of music and can usually be seen at concerts, both big and small, and on stage at the semi-annual Talent Show!

 I joined the Prospect Mountain High School faculty in the fall of 2009 after moving to New Hampshire.
 I previously taught for five years at Stamford High School in Connecticut.
 I enjoy serving as the advisor for Prospect's chapter of the National Honor Society.
 This is my ninth year mentoring this organization.
 I hold a B.A. in Mathematics and a minor in Music from Sacred Heart University in Fairfield, CT.
 When not at school, I love spending time with my husband and our dog (Em) and cat (Sophia).